rezervemoney/gitbooks/roadmap-path-to-1-billion-fdv.md

 Having secured on-chain mind-share, the final sprint is to leap off-chain.
 A mobile super-app offers one-tap RZR savings with fiat on-ramps via Apple Pay and Google Pay; debit cards let people spend their staking yield at coffee shops, not just inside wallets.

 Regulated exchange-traded notes list in key jurisdictions so traditional investors can buy RZR from their brokerage accounts without touching Web3.
-Sponsorships in esports arenas, music festivals and viral meme campaigns push the brand where future holders already gather.&#x20;
+Sponsorships in esports arenas, music festivals and viral meme campaigns push the brand where future holders already gather.

 The success metric here is simple and audacious: tens of millions of everyday users treating Rezerve as naturally as they do dollars, while the protocol’s Bitcoin chest and meme culture keep the narrative exciting for the next wave.